instadeepai/SKAInnotate/README.md

     ```sh
     uvicorn setup.app.main:app --reload --port 8000
     ```
+### Project Setup
+1. **Set up Project**:
+   - Set Project ID and service account path.
+Service account must have sufficient permissions which are all included in the `Storage Admin` and `Cloud SQL Admin` roles.
+This will be used to access GCS bucket and Cloud SQL in the next steps.

 ### Database Setup
 1. **Set Up Cloud SQL**:
     - Navigate to the database setup form and provide the necessary details (instance name, region, database name, user, and password).
     - The script will create the Cloud SQL instance and the database if they do not already exist.